Applicants for Residency Positions

 MS-4 rotations at UTHSCSA Department of Urology

-It is advisable that applicants for any Urology residency try to do a rotation with their preferred training programs in order to get to know the residents they may be training with, and the strengths and weaknesses of the program and faculty.
-We have usually 3-4 MS-4 rotators on service at any given time during the Summer and Fall of the academic year.
-While we give preference to UTHSCSA students during July and August, positions are held for outside students during later periods.
-Students usually rotate on the Pediatric, University Hospital, Adult Oncology (Santa Rosa) and South Texas VA services during their time here and are encouraged to give a short (5-7 minute) presentation on an assigned topic to assess their learning and teaching skills.
+It is advisable applicants for any Urology residency try to do a rotation with their preferred training programs in order to get to know the residents they may be training with and the strengths and weaknesses of the program and faculty.
+We have usually 3-4 MS-4 rotators on service during the Summer and Fall of the academic year.
+At least 1 of these 4-week positions is held for outside students during each period.
+Students usually rotate on the Pediatric, University Hospital, Adult Oncology (Santa Rosa) and South Texas VA services during their time here and are encouraged to present a short (5-7 minute) didactic session on an assigned topic to assess their learning and teaching skills.
 Research projects with faculty and fellows are also possible during this time but may extend beyond the actual time on service.
 Interaction with the faculty is important if letters of recommendation are sought for later applications to Urology training programs.
 The MS-4 slots fill quickly and are usually granted on a first-come basis.
-A background check is required of all rotators by the University and references may be requested if there are too many applicants for the available positions.
-In general, interviews for applicants to most Urology programs occur in the months of September through December and it is generally better to do a rotation at your favorite program before that program’s interview dates.
+A background check if required of all rotators and references may be requested if there are too many applicants for the available positions.
+In general, interviews for applicants to Urology programs occur in the months of September through December and it is generally better to do a rotation at your favorite program before that program’s interview dates.
 Rotations are scheduled through VSAS.